User experience STERIS: Collect & deliver

 Wireframes

-Login & Password expiry
+Login and password expiry

 When the user opens the app, the first thing that they have to do is login with their credentials.